 - 2 tsp coconut milk

 - 3⁄4 tsp sesame oil

-Place all ingredients in magic bullet and blend, as simple as that!
+Place all ingredients in high speed blender (Vitamix) and blend, as simple as that!

 Now that you have a few ideas play around with different ingredients and come up with your own.
 I find this is way more exciting than just grabbing one of the many jars lining your fridge door.

 I hope you enjoy, and please share any good dressing recipes you have or come up with.